Frequently Asked Questions

 There are many ways you can make payment to CODE and you can choose the one that is the most suitable for you.

-You can pay online via the Student Portal by debit or credit card but note there is a 2% surcharge for Credit Cards.
+You can pay online via the Student Portal by debit or credit card.
 International students can make online bank transfers via Pay To Study which is a free to use service.

 If you prefer to make a domestic Bank Transfer then contact the office directly for details of our Bank Account or you are always welcome to visit the office.